Technovation[MN] inspires and empowers girls to leverage technology to make an impact on their communities.

 INSPIRING THE NEXT GENERATION OF TECHNOLOGY ENTREPRENEURS

-Technovation[MN] brought the Global Technovation Challenge to Minnesota in 2014.
-The Technovation Challenge is the largest and longest-running global technology competition exclusively for girls to inspire the pursuit of STEM (science, technology, engineering
+Technovation[MN] brought the global Technovation Girls to Minnesota in 2014.
+The Technovation-Girls is the largest and longest-running global technology competition exclusively for girls to inspire the pursuit of STEM (science, technology, engineering

-At the culmination of the Technovation Challenge, Technovation[MN] hosts a celebratory event, called Appapalooza, where we celebrate and congratulate all Minnesota Technovation Challenge teams on completing the 12-week curriculum and submitting their work to global.
+At the culmination of the Technovation Girls, Technovation[MN] hosts a celebratory event, called Appapalooza, where we celebrate and congratulate all Minnesota Technovation Girls teams on completing the 12-week curriculum and submitting their work to global.

 Technovation[MN] also hosts App Days in the Fall and early Winter to enable teen girls to build mobile